pooja239/TrailChain/README.md

   - TrailChain: Deploys a set of NotarySc and TrackerSc
   - Payment: Deploys PaymentSc

-- caliper_benchmark: contains all the config files to run tests on the SUT in Layer-2 eqipped with TrackerSc and NotarySc for benchmarking purpose.
+- caliper_benchmark: contains all the config files to run tests on the SUT in Layer-2.
+It is equipped with TrackerSc and NotarySc for benchmarking purpose.